 Surrounded by a vast expanse of Californian scrubby desert, the San Jacinto Mountains soar abruptly upwards from the otherwise flat terrain.
 Sheltering beneath these towering forms is the oasis town of Palm Springs.
 Just over 160 km (100 miles) east of Los Angeles, the city rose to fame in the 1950s and 60s when the likes of Elvis Presley and Frank Sinatra were regularly seen in the area.
 With its soothing springs and relaxed pace of life, it’s not surprising that the rich and famous chose this serene haven to unwind.

 Peppered with flourishing green golf courses, swaying palm trees and brightly decorated bungalows, the city provides a stark contrast to the surrounding desert landscape.
 You can indulge in Michelin-star restaurants, boutique hotels and spa experiences.
-Alternatively, explore the area by foot on one of the nearby walking trails, or from the sky on the Palm Springs Ariel Tramway.
+Alternatively, explore the area by foot on one of the nearby walking trails, or from the sky on the Palm Springs Aerial Tramway.

 Palm Springs sings a retro-chic vibe, which is particularly evident through its elegant Art Deco architecture.
 Stretching through the heart of the low-rise city is Palm Canyon Drive, fringed with outlet shops, palm trees and an array of restaurants and bars.

 You can explore the city’s rich history and distinct style on a guided modern architectural tour.
 You’ll discover celebrity hideaways and learn about the architects who created the style known as Desert Modernism.
-We also recommend visiting the aircraft museum, which exhibits aircraft from World War Two and the Vietnam War.
+We also recommend visiting the aircraft museum, which exhibits aircraft from World War II and the Vietnam War.